yichunk/HD_map_updating/sign_detector/readme.md

    Put the images in the test_imgs directory

-   Excuete the script: python test.py
+   Execute the script: python test.py

    Example output result: